 To perform a factory reset on Fossil watches:

-- Disconnect & Rest
+- Tap Disconnect & Reset and confirm.

-- Go to your phone’s Bluetooth settings
+- Go to your phone’s Bluetooth settings.

-- Select your watch
+- Select your watch.

-- Then pair your watch with the phone as you did at the beginning
+- Then pair your watch with the phone as you did at the beginning.

-Fossil Watch Won’t Pair With Your new Phone?
-Maybe you are Doing it Wrong
+Fossil Watch won’t pair with your new Phone?
+Maybe you are doing it wrong

 So, here are some things that you may have missed.

-So, if you think you accidentally or purposefully refused to give a required permission to your watch through the WearOS app, you’ll then have to go back to your phone’s settings and give WearOS access to whatever it needs.
+So, if you think you accidentally or purposefully refused to give the required permission to your watch through the WearOS or Fossil app, you’ll then have to go back to your phone’s settings and give the app access to whatever it needs.

-If you can’t find the permissions through the same steps we showcased above, this means that you are on a different Android version or skin.
-So, just Google “How to change app permissions on (your device)”.
+If you can’t find the permissions through the same steps we showcased above.
+This means that you are on a different Android version or skin.
+So, just Google “How to change app permissions on (your device).”

-2: Make Sure that Bluetooth is Enabled
+2: Make sure that Bluetooth is enabled

 Smartwatches, including Fossil, need Bluetooth connectivity to communicate with a smartphone.
 Otherwise, they just aren’t going to work to their full potential.

 WearOS should prompt you to enable Bluetooth if it’s disabled.

 3: Other Possible Mistakes

 - The watch may still be paired with your old phone.
-Unpair it or turn the old phone off then try pairing it with your new smartphone again
+Unpair it or turn the old phone off, then try pairing it with your new smartphone again

 - Your watch is out of battery.
 Make sure that it is charged

-If not, give us a few more details in the comments and the MyHealthyApple team may be able to help you or reach out to Fossil tech support for the best advice.
+If not, give us a few more details in the comments, and the MyHealthyApple team may be able to help you or reach out to Fossil tech support for the best advice.